sourcegraph/about/content/blogposts/2022/migrating-monaco-codemirror.md

 <img src="https://storage.googleapis.com/sourcegraph-assets/blog/codemirror-vs-monaco/image3.png" style={{width:50 + "%"}} alt="XKCD 2347 showing a structure of blocks with a single small block holing everything up" />

 The MIT license that many open source projects use, including CodeMirror, is very permissive and allows the open source code to be used even in commercial projects.
 But CodeMirror is one of several projects that takes an active stand in reminding companies that they should give back to the ecosystem that they depend on and profit from.

 CodeMirror states on its website:

 > If you are using CodeMirror commercially, there is a social (but no legal) expectation that you help fund its maintenance.

 Sourcegraph has followed this social expectation and donated monthly to CodeMirror since we started using it.
+We also are sponsoring their dependencies with [thanks.dev](https://thanks.dev/p/gh/sourcegraph).